cobalt2727/L4T-Megascript/README.md

 - Initial Setup: Installs the joycon mouse, flapack fix, SDL2 etc
 - Update: Update your programs (APT, Flatpak, dolphin emulator, maybe someday automatic source code builds)
 - Dolphin: Gamecube and Wii emulator, latest development version
-- Citra: 3DS emulator (THE SCRIPT WILL NOT WORK ON 18.04 and is hidden, WAIT FOR SWITCHROOT TO RELEASE A WORKING 20.04/20.10 IMAGE)
+- Citra: 3DS emulator (THE SCRIPT WILL NOT WORK ON 18.04 and is hidden, WAIT FOR SWITCHROOT TO RELEASE A WORKING 20.04+ IMAGE)
-- Moonlight-qt: stream games from your PC as long as it has an Nvidia (with Gamestream) or AMD (with Sunshine) GPU!
+- Moonlight-qt: stream games from your PC as long as it has an Nvidia (with Gamestream https://www.nvidia.com/en-us/support/gamestream/gamestream-pc-setup/) or AMD (with Sunshine https://github.com/loki-47-6F-64/sunshine) GPU!
 - Minecraft Bedrock (Android Version) - Android Minecraft Bedrock Version.
-Ownership of the Android Version Required (controllers function but may cause Minecraft to crash on launch)
+Ownership of the Google Play release required (controllers function but may cause a crash if connected on launch until the devs fix it)
 - MultiMC Minecraft Java - Mincraft Java Launcher, Instance, and Mod Manager
 - Discord (Webcord) Webapp - Electron based discord webapp built on the discord browser version.
 - SRB2: A 3D open-source Sonic the Hedgehog fangame built using a modified version of Doom